-The Navy released a strange looking photo (right) of sailors scrubbing the flight deck of Nimitz-class supercarrier USS Carl Vinson.
+The Navy released a strange-looking photo (right) of sailors scrubbing the flight deck of Nimitz-class supercarrier USS Carl Vinson.
 What makes it interesting is the substance they’re using on the flight deck: AFFF foam, a fire extinguishing compound that is particularly well-suited for jet fuel fires.

 Foam as a fire-fighting material is not new; it was invented in 1902 by Russian chemist Aleksandr Loran after witnessing devastating oil-refinery fires.
-His original foam mixture of sodium bicarbonate and aluminium sulfate with water was refined repeatedly over the years, most notably by Percy Lavon Julian who created Aerofoam in the 1940s with soy protein.
+His original foam mixture of sodium bicarbonate and aluminum sulfate with water was refined repeatedly over the years, most notably by Percy Lavon Julian.
+Finally, he created Aerofoam in the 1940s with soy protein.

 The incident happened on June 11, 1987, when a construction bulldozer ruptured an underground gasoline line . . . spewing thousands of gallons of highly flammable liquid and vapors over a wide area and caused the evacuation of an entire community.”
-Emergency shipments of AFFF were flown in which literally saved the community of Singleton’s Grove.
+Emergency shipments of AFFF were flown in, which saved the community of Singleton’s Grove.

-So when we hear about cutting back on our Military keep in mind there are ramifications far beyond what you hear in the lamestream media…
+So when we hear about cutting back on our Military, keep in mind there are ramifications far beyond what you hear in the lamestream media…